Virginia Tech® home

 What makes you smile?
 Where do you find solace amidst all the chaos of our busy lives?
 Who’s the first person you call to calm your nerves after a rough meeting?
 What is the meaning of ‘home’ to you?

-The Cranwell Global Ambassadors present you the first look at the exhibition titled, "Home Beyond Home" where your fellow Hokies share the stories of their home through the lens.
+Cranwell International Center presents to you a first look at the exhibition titled, "Home Beyond Home" where your fellow Hokies share the stories of their home through the lens.
 Whether it's cherished memories of a home you left behind, or the vibrant tapestry of life here in Blacksburg, each snapshot is a piece of a personal narrative.

 Winners